apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>switchPolicyType defines type of the switchPolicy.
-MaximumAvailability: when the primary is active, do switch if the synchronization delay = 0 in the user-defined lagProbe data delay detection logic, otherwise do not switch.
-The primary is down, switch immediately.
-MaximumDataProtection: when the primary is active, do switch if synchronization delay = 0 in the user-defined lagProbe data lag detection logic, otherwise do not switch.
-If the primary is down, if it can be judged that the primary and secondary data are consistent, then do the switch, otherwise do not switch.
-Noop: KubeBlocks will not perform high-availability switching on components.
-Users need to implement HA by themselves.</p>
+<p>switchPolicyType defines type of the switchPolicy.<br />MaximumAvailability: when the primary is active, do switch if the synchronization delay = 0 in the user-defined lagProbe data delay detection logic, otherwise do not switch.
+The primary is down, switch immediately.<br />MaximumDataProtection: when the primary is active, do switch if synchronization delay = 0 in the user-defined lagProbe data lag detection logic, otherwise do not switch.
+If the primary is down, if it can be judged that the primary and secondary data are consistent, then do the switch, otherwise do not switch.<br />Noop: KubeBlocks will not perform high-availability switching on components.
+Users need to implement HA by themselves.</p><br />
 </td>
 </tr>
 <tr>